Tag Archives: 1971 in Music

 Crisis?
 What Crisis? is the fourth album by the English progressive-rock band.

-Hastily assembled from second-hand discards of Crime of the Century so to capitalize quickly on the third album’s success, Rolling Stone magazine panned the album and though the album contains some pleasant melodies, Supertramp was also underwhelmed by the project and came to see it as a low point of their career.
+Recorded in the summer of 1975 in London and Los Angeles, it was released on November 29, 1975.
+Hastily assembled from second-hand discards of Crime of the Century to capitalize quickly on the third album’s success, Rolling Stone magazine panned the album.
+Though the album contains some pleasant melodies, Supertramp came to see it as a low point of their career.

 “Easy Does It” is the lead track from Supertramp’s 1975 album, “Crisis?
 What Crisis?”
 The song is written by the band’s co-founders Rick Davies and Roger Hodgson.